workleap/wl-idp-docs-hub/docs/ai/setup-agent-extensions.md

 ## Recommended extensions

 Below is a non-exhaustive list of agent extensions we currently recommend for frontend development at Workleap.
-This list is expected to change over time as our practices, patterns, and technologies evolve.
+This list is expected to change over time as our practices, patterns, and technologies change.
+Avoid installing every extension, as too many can negatively affect performance.
+Select only those that are relevant to your project.

 ==- :icon-light-bulb: Key differences between agent skills and MCP